Teams Calls

 From the desktop app or browser, Teams Calls can be found by selecting the phone icon in the app bar on the left edge of the Teams interface.

-Use the Teams number pad or on your keyboard to type numbers or types the name of an individual or groups of people to make the call.
+Use the Teams number pad or on your keyboard to type numbers or type the name of an individual or groups of people to make the call.

 Incoming Calls